Construction Project Management: 11 Professional Standards Every Owner Should Expect

 6. Risk Management

-Professional construction management anticipates risks and develops mitigation strategies proactively.
+Professional management anticipates risks and develops mitigation strategies proactively.
 Your contractor should identify potential schedule, budget, or quality risks early and present solutions before problems materialize.

 7. Subcontractor Coordination